zachhardesty7/tamper-monkey-scripts-collection/README.md

 ## Usage

 * [Binance][binance]
-    * Add text to display current amounts of crypto in approx. USD value ![][binance-img-bal]
+    * Add text to display current amounts of crypto in approx. USD value ![balance line with USD conversion][binance-img-bal]
-    * Add chart.js pie chart to display distribution of portfolio holdings ![][binance-img-pie]
+    * Add chart.js pie chart to display distribution of portfolio holdings ![pie chart of ratios][binance-img-pie]
-    * Add a few extra options for percent of holding to buy or sell ![][binance-img-exchange]
+    * Add a few extra options for percent of holding to buy or sell ![view of extra option][binance-img-exchange]
 * [Harvest][harvest]
-    * Display pre-tax income based on clocked hours, must update with pay rate, defaults to $16 / hour ![][harvest-img]
+    * Display pre-tax income based on clocked hours, must update with pay rate, defaults to $16 / hour ![conversion next to hours worked][harvest-img]
 * [Soundcloud][soundcloud]
-    * Add seemless download button that uses an external service for any track ![][soundcloud-img]
+    * Add seemless download button that uses an external service for any track ![soundcloud external download button][soundcloud-img]
 * [Google Docs][gdocs]
+    * Center document on screen and prevent horizontal scrolling
-    * Add a status bar at the bottom of the page to track word count and settings inside of the script to control excluding quotes, parenthesis, brackets, etc from count ![docs-img]
+    * Add a status bar at the bottom of the page to track word count and settings inside of the script to control excluding quotes, parenthesis, brackets, etc from count
+    * Separate count for seeing word count of selected text ![footer count][docs-img]

 _For more information on Tampermonkey itself, please refer to their [website][tampermonkey-website]._